 The target is the nervous system and brain, not muscles.
 The aim is to improve the representation of the body in the brain.

-The neuromuscular changes brought about by somatic movement take place at the level of the brain.
-Hands on work (where the practitioner moves the person) will typically not seek to involve the neo-cortex.
-The cortex is key in that muscular changes are fostered by the nervous system, and are thus incorporated into the person’s neurophysiology, having an effect that the person senses at first, and then later learns to reproduce by him/herself
+The neuromuscular changes brought about by somatic movement take place at the level of the brain, rather than being a spinal reflex, like a stretch.
+Most hands on bodywork (where the practitioner moves the person) will typically not seek to involve the neo-cortex.
+This is not the case with Hanna Somatics.
+The cortex is key in that muscular changes are fostered by the nervous system, and are thus incorporated into the person’s neurophysiology, having an effect that the person senses at first, and then later learns to reproduce by him/herself.

 There is no stretching.
 Muscles are instead 'pandiculated'.
 Pandiculation begins with a conscious voluntary contraction, recruiting the affected muscle or muscle groups to shorten even beyond their habituated tonus.
 Then, by carefully and deliberately lengthening the muscles from that full contraction, the brain is able to reset the resting muscle length and tonus.
 This is also known as alpha-gamma co-activation.
 This method gives strong feedback to the brain, allowing it to “refresh” its sensation of those muscles, and to slowly reset length and tonus.
 The changes in the muscle occur at the level of the nervous system, thereby conferring greater sensation, motor control and coordination.